gri-sha/awale_game_server/AI_DEVELOPMENT.md

 #### 1 Feature >= 1 Prompt
-"One feature >= One prompt" (a.k.a "do not implement 112462 features at once") principle was followed.
+"One feature >= One prompt" (a.k.a "do not implement 112462 features at once") principle was followed .
 This allows not to dilute the context of the model and simplify the debugging process.

 #### Context Management
 Important to include related files to the context of the model in order to accelerate the output and don't mislead the agent in refencing a definition/declation of a specific element.